 Previous versions of Entity Framework support a Database-First approach to development.
 In this approach, you reverse-engineer a model from an existing database, resulting in the generation of an EDMX file that contains the model definition and mapping information.
-Tooling support for the EDMX file was dropped in Entity Framework Core in favour of using commands to reverse-engineer class files for the model from an existing database schema.
+Tooling support for the EDMX file was dropped in Entity Framework Core in favor of using commands to reverse-engineer class files for the model from an existing database schema.
 This approach is known as Code First to an existing database.

 Command Line Interface

-The following example illustrates how to do use code first to to generate a model from a SQL Server database in a new console application using the CLI tools.
+The following example illustrates how to use code first to generate a model from a SQL Server database in a new console application using the CLI tools.

 First, create a folder for the project: